Unifying Attention Heads and Task Vectors via Hidden State Geometry in In-Context Learning: Experiments and Results

-\myparagraph{IH outputs as task vectors} Our findings also clarify why IH outputs serve as effective task vectors, as observed by \citet{todd2024functionvectorslargelanguage}.
-Since IH outputs can improve the alignment qualities of the hidden states, they can \textbf{(1)} boost zero-shot accuracy when added to zero-shot hidden states, and \textbf{(2)} decode label-related tokens, as they align with label unembedding directions.
-To validate this conclusion on our classification datasets (not considered in the original study), we extract task vectors from the outputs of the identified IHs and add them to layer-30 zero-shot hidden states of Llama2-70B (see \autoref{sec:tv} for details).
-The substantial accuracy gains reported in \autoref{fig:tv} support this conclusion.
+\myparagraph{IH outputs as task vectors} Since we have shown that IH outputs with ICL demonstrations can compensate for alignment deficits in hidden states, we have clarified how IH outputs as task vectors influence the forward computation of models: they steer hidden states to align with label-token unembeddings so these tokens can be decoded.
+This also explains why IH outputs themselves decode label-related tokens~\citep{todd2024functionvectorslargelanguage}, as they must align with label unembedding directions to perform such steering.
+To validate this conclusion on our classification datasets (not considered in the original study), we extract task vectors from identified IH outputs and add them to layer-30 zero-shot hidden states of Llama2-70B.
+The substantial accuracy gains in \Cref{fig:tv} support this conclusion.